ckyriaco/Capstone/README.md

 ***Installation:***
 1. Install make by following the instructions provided by the [gitBash_Windows](https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058) documentation under the section named 'make'.
 2. Once the make zip file is extracted properly to your git bash instance, create a file called Makefile in the folder you have your scripts in. ***Note: The name must be Makefile.***
-3. Add the following to your Makefile script to properly make use of GNU Privacy Guard (Free RFC 4880 spec OpenPGP equivalent):
+3. Add the following to your Makefile script to properly make use of GNU Privacy Guard (Free RFC 4880 spec OpenPGP equivalent (AES.CFB Symmetric Encryption 128 bit):

 ****If you are just using the audit script:****